David Watson (footballer, born 1946): Medical condition and legal claim

+In October 2025, the Upper Tribunal overturned a previous decision by the First-tier Tribunal that had rejected Watson's claim for industrial injury benefits related to his condition.
+The case has since been referred back to the First-tier Tribunal for re-determination.

 Personal life

 Born in Stapleford, just west of Nottingham, he played youth football for Stapleford Old Boys and left school to work as a farm labourer and then as an electrician.
 His elder brother, Peter, was also a professional footballer.

-Married to Penelope Watson MBE since June 1969.
+He has been married to Penelope Watson MBE since June 1969.